Submissions/seneschal/docs/tech_specs.md

 #### job events directory

-The job events directory is where the cluster job wrapper script will write events.
+The job events directory is where the batch job wrapper script will write events.
 It must be readable and writeable by the service account from both the daemon host and the cluster nodes used by seneschal.

 It should be readable by developers on login nodes.